ONLYOFFICE/DocSpace-telegram-reports/README.md

-# ONLYOFFICE DocSpace telegram reporter
+# ONLYOFFICE DocSpace telegram reports

 ## Overview

-ONLYOFFICE DocSpace telegram reporter is a service for forwarding client errors from Firebase to Telegram.
+ONLYOFFICE DocSpace telegram reports is a service for forwarding client errors from Firebase to Telegram.

 ### Installation and usage